soyart/ssg/soyweb/README.md

 for the generated index is handled in the familiar fashion.

-The only quirks with the generator is that, in the index entries, child titles are extracted from `:title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title.
+The only quirks with the generator is that, in the index entries, child titles are extracted from `:ssg-title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title *within* the index.

-The generator is currently available to `ssg-manifest` via the site manifest specification
+The generator is currently available to `ssg-manifest` via the site manifest specification.